s3904419/ABB-Robot-Web-Service-team-Vivy/README.md

 ## How to use

 - The class `RWS` in `RWS2.py` implements the Robot Web Server protocol as specified by ABB.
 Documentation is in the code.
 - The file `main.py` runs a simple console application to interact with the Robot Controller.
-Run the python file to start.
+After opening the RobotStudio application and the virtual controller, run the Python file to start.